Lake Paterswoldsemeer Area Programme Project

 Flyer about blue-green algae

 The sun is shining, temperatures are rising, and there's nothing better than cooling off in the water.
-But sometimes blue-green algae can really spoil the fun.
-It can make you sick and cause unpleasant odors.
+But sometimes blue-green algae can spoil the fun.
+It can make you sick and cause unpleasant smells.
 What is blue-green algae and what can we do about it?
 You can read all about it in this flyer.

 Video

-What exactly is the situation with blue-green algae in Lake Paterswoldsemeer?
+What exactly is the situation with blue-green algae in lake Paterswoldsemeer?
 Find out in less than 4 minutes!

 Contact